 Seamlessly open and close trades, track your progress and set up alerts

 With derivatives, you can trade on the underlying price of uranium through stocks and ETFs that are involved in the uranium market.
-Before getting started, you should learn about the what is spread betting' and 'what are CFDs' for more in-depth information. to find out which product is more suitable for your trading personality, strategies and overall goals.
-Read our articles on '
+Before getting started, you should learn about the differences between spread betting and CFD trading to find out which product is more suitable for your trading personality, strategies and overall goals.
+Read our articles on 'what is spread betting' and 'what are CFDs' for more in-depth information.

 As the world moves away from fossil fuels, there will be a greater dependency on nuclear power and renewable sources to meet the world’s energy demands.
 You should keep on top of market news to monitor the price of uranium and react appropriately to news events that may have an impact on your open positions.
 With a live account, you will have access to our news and analysis section, which is updated by our expert market analysts on a daily basis, as well as exclusive fundamental Morningstar reports and our Reuters news feed.
 It is even possible to set trading alerts for this type of news via desktop, mobile or tablet device.